 Moore opens trail on July 14, just before steamships Excelsior and Portland arrive in San Francisco and Seattle with famed “Ton of Gold,” setting off Klondike Gold Rush.
 On July 29, the steamer Queen lands at Moore’s wharf, the first of many stuffed with hundreds of gold seekers.
 The Moores are overrun: Mooresville is re-platted by surveyor Frank Reid as Skaguay.
 Later that fall, a post office, and the first church (Union), and newspaper (Skaguay News) are established.
 Many pack animals perish on crude White Pass, which will be dubbed “Dead Horse Trail.”
 George Brackett builds toll road to White Pass City, a tent city 15 miles up the valley.
 Canadian Mounties begin to guard the passes, although their government is claiming territory including Skagway, where they briefly establish a post

 Skagway booms to 8,000 to 10,000 population.
 Daily Alaskan newspaper appears.
 Chamber of commerce and volunteer fire department organize.
-Construction begins in May on White Pass & Yukon Route Railroad after an agreement is secured by Close Brothers of London to purchase Brackett’s road for a right-of-way.
-Unofficial city government forms and allows railroad tracks up Broadway.
+Construction begins in May on White Pass & Yukon Route Railroad.
+Unofficial city government forms and allows railroad tracks up Broadway and in June, railroad backer Close Brothers of London purchases Brackett’s road up the pass.
 First school opens in Union Church in June.
 Criminal element led by Soapy Smith reigns until he is shot and killed by an angry mob led by Frank Reid on July 8, four days after he stood on the podium with Gov. John Brady at Skagway’s first Independence Day celebration.
 U.S. Army, stationed in Dyea, restores order.
 Reid dies from wound and is given a hero’s funeral at the town cemetery on the outskirts of town.
 Spelling changed to Skagway by post office, and most businesses reluctantly follow.
 Townspeople are called Skagwayans.

 City has two more newspapers, the Daily Budget and Alaska Traveler’s Guide.
 Railroad contractor Mike Heney’s crews advance the line to the summit in February and Lake Bennett in July.
 Building boom continues with construction of prominent city structures like Arctic Brotherhood Hall, and McCabe College, which is built on land donated by Capt.
 Moore.
 He builds his own showplace home nearby.
 Some buildings are shipped over from declining Dyea.
 School moves into new building on 11th.
 But the city becomes fire-weary after seven downtown buildings are destroyed in May, and a forest fire destroys Army post near Dyea.
 The troops, most of them black Spanish American War vets, move to Skagway.